Datalog: Bottom-up evaluation strategies

 Bottom-up evaluation strategies start with the facts in the program and repeatedly apply the rules until either some goal or query is established, or until the complete minimal model of the program is produced.

 Naïve evaluation

 Naïve evaluation mirrors the fixpoint semantics for Datalog programs.
 Naïve evaluation uses a set of "known facts", which is initialized to the facts in the program.
 It proceeds by repeatedly enumerating all ground instances of each rule in the program.
 If each atom in the body of the ground instance is in the set of known facts, then the head atom is added to the set of known facts.
 This process is repeated until a fixed point is reached, and no more facts may be deduced.
 Naïve evaluation produces the entire minimal model of the program.

 Semi-naïve evaluation

 Semi-naïve evaluation is a bottom-up evaluation strategy that can be asymptotically faster than naïve evaluation.
+In naïve evaluation, the same facts may be discovered over and over again, while semi-naïve evaluation avoids this repeated computation by only working with the new tuples generated in the previous iteration.